zdh2292390/zdh2292390.github.io/_pages/about.md

 <!-- I'm actively looking for Ph.D. students to work with me in AI-driven business analytics.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you! -->

-I'm actively looking for Ph.D. students to work with me in data science and LLM for business analytics.
+I'm looking for highly motivated Ph.D. students to work with me in data science and LLM for business analytics.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you!

 I received my Ph.D. at [Rutgers University](https://en.wikipedia.org/wiki/Rutgers_University#Rankings), advised by Prof. [Hui Xiong](https://scholar.google.com.hk/citations?hl=zh-CN&user=cVDF1tkAAAAJ&view_op=list_works&sortby=pubdate).
 My research interests lie in the intersection of data mining, natural langauge processing and business intelligence.
 More recently, I study the interaction between **LLM, business, ethics, social impact and innovation.**